 In general, here are the factors SBA microloan lenders will likely consider when making a loan decision.

 - Credit history.
 Just as a bank or credit union reviews your credit history when you apply for a mortgage or auto loan, the lender will review your credit history when applying for an SBA microloan.
-But don't let a less-than-perfect credit history stop you from applying.
-Business owners with a poor credit history may still qualify.
+But don’t let a less-than-perfect credit history stop you from applying.
+Business owners with poor credit scores and bankruptcies may still qualify.

 - Business plan.
 The lender may ask you to provide a business plan to show how you plan to use the money and what your financial projections are for the future.